Skip to content

 initial

-Exactly one initial state must be declared.
+Exactly one initial state must be declared within a state machine.

-Initial states must not have inward transitions.
+Initial states must not declare inward transitions.

 terminal

-Terminal states must not have outward transitions.
+Terminal states must not declare outward transitions.

 on